sergixaudiera/sergixaudiera.github.io/index.md

 **Things I’ve written:**
 <ul>
-  {% for post in site.posts limit:5 %}
+  {% for post in site.categories.portada limit:10 %}
     <li>
       <a href="{{ post.url }}">{{ post.title }}</a>
     </li>